Clutchnp/gitdown/README.md

 # Tips

-1. convert the python file to binary and place it in path
+1. convert the python file to binary and place it in path (script coming)
 2. then u will able to call it from cli like `gitdown {link}`